coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 levels, if both the subject and the manifester agree to pay the necessary XP before this power is manifested (see below).
-The subject must abide by the standard rules for selecting skills and feats, and so it cannot take feats for which it doesn't qualify or take crossclass skills as class skills.
+The subject must abide by the standard rules for selecting skills and feats, and so it cannot take feats for which it doesn’t qualify or take crossclass skills as class skills.

 *XP Cost:* This power costs 50 XP to manifest to reformat choices made